 But every now and again it’s worth taking the time to watch a film that make the watcher have to sit and think, and to sometimes even have to change their perspective to understand the premise of the film.
-These are the top five that do that just right, and are best watched while not distracted by online slots Australia.
+These are the top five that do that just right, and are best watched while not distracted by Australian slots online.

 1. The Matrix

 The Matrix is the perfect combination of action and thought provoking, allowing us to watch our protagonists perform physics-bending stunts while also presenting a philosophical conundrum.

 In The Matrix, the earth as we know it is actually a simulated reality, where actual reality has everyone plugged into machines to use as batteries.
 It’s the “brain in a vat” spectrum of philosophy: are we living in a real, physical reality, or are we simply controlling a body in a simulated reality.

 With famous comedian Jim Carrey in the lead, The Truman Show is deceptive in that it comes across firstly as an entertaining rendition of a man’s realisation that not everything is at it seems, while also asking the question of what would happen to a person that’s brought up in a simulated world in order to provide entertainment to those watching.

 It also questions the nature of digital communication and social media, and just how many of our privacy rights are really being broken every day.